-Three Washington, D.C., brothers, Collin, 13, Ryan, 10, and Austin Gill, 8, wanted to earn some extra cash while helping their community, and collectively they decided to open their own candle company with intentions of giving back.
+Three Washington, D.C. brothers, Collin, Ryan and Austin Gill, who are 13, 10 and 8, respectively, wanted to earn some extra cash while helping their community, and collectively they decided to open their own candle company with intentions of giving back.

-The business, Titled Frères Branchiaux, aims to “help savvy, eco-conscious consumers who want to beautify and enhance their environments with lush and unique fragrances that are non-toxic, organic affordable luxury.
-Their products are made in small batches, hand poured, hand packaged, and curated with care,” according to a press release.
+The business, Frères Branchiaux, aims to “help savvy, eco-conscious consumers who want to beautify and enhance their environments with lush and unique fragrances that are nontoxic, organic affordable luxury.
+Their products are made in small batches, hand poured, hand packaged and curated with care,” according to a press release.

 Frères Branchiaux products include handmade candles, room sprays, diffusers, soy melts and soaps, all of which are conceptualized by the company’s three founders.
 The family-run business also donates 10 percent of its profits to homeless shelters in the D.C. area.